 The prize also prides itself - through the blind reading undertaken by its judges - on discovering and promoting new and emerging writers.
-This year's winner was the Irish writer Danielle McLaughlin.
+2020's winner was the Irish writer Niamh Campbell.

-Over 1,350 writers entered the award in 2019, with stories coming from 40 different countries and every continent except Antarctica.
-Entries must be of 6,000 words or less, must be written in English, and must be either unpublished or, for the 2020 award, not published before January 1, 2019.
+1,256 writers entered the award in 2020, with stories coming from 48 different countries and every continent except Antarctica.
+Entries must be of 6,000 words or less, must be written in English, and must be either unpublished or, for the 2021 award, not published before January 1, 2020.
 The author must have a track record of published creative writing in the UK or Ireland.

-The judges over the past ten years have reflected the power and prestige of the award, and have included Melvyn Bragg, AS Byatt, John Carey, Sarah Churchwell, Carys Davies, Kit de Waal, Anne Enright, Sir Richard Eyre, Sebastian Faulks, Aminatta Forna, Petina Gappah, Tessa Hadley, Mark Haddon, Nick Hornby, Hanif Kureishi, Mark Lawson, Blake Morrison, Neel Mukherjee, Andrew O’Hagan, Will Self, Elif Shafak, Lionel Shriver, Rose Tremain, Joanna Trollope and Sarah Waters.
+The judges over the past ten years have reflected the power and prestige of the award, and have included Melvyn Bragg, AS Byatt, John Carey, Sarah Churchwell, Carys Davies, Kit de Waal, Anne Enright, Sir Richard Eyre, Sebastian Faulks, Aminatta Forna, Petina Gappah, Tessa Hadley, Mark Haddon, Nick Hornby, Hanif Kureishi, Mark Lawson, Blake Morrison, Neel Mukherjee, Andrew O’Hagan, David Nicholls, Romesh Gunesekera, Diana Evans, Will Self, Elif Shafak, Lionel Shriver, Rose Tremain, Joanna Trollope and Sarah Waters.

-A feature of the 2020 award will be an Audible audiobook anthology of the shortlisted stories, which has dramatically broadened the audience for the short story, and allow the award's stories to be enjoyed in a brand new way.
+A feature of the 2021 award will be an Audible audiobook anthology of the shortlisted stories, which has dramatically broadened the audience for the short story, and allows the award's stories to be enjoyed in a brand new way.
 Shortlisted authors will receive an extra £1,000 fee, on top of a prize payment of £1,000, for being included in the anthology.

-Entries for the 2020 will open on Sunday, October 20 and will close Friday, December 13.
-The winner will be announced on Thursday, July 2 2020.
+Entries for the 2021 will open on Sunday, October 11 and will close Friday, December 4 for the 2021 award.
+The winner will be announced on Thursday, July 8 2021.

 2010 - C.K.
 Stead for Last Season’s Man